commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 If telnet command returns something like: `Could not open connection to the host on port xxxx`, then there is an issue with the your network settings and we recommend trying to use a different network (try using a different netweork and see if it works.
 You can also try downloading a VPN and connecting through that).

-# I am getting "Uncaught typeError: Cannot set property '0' of undefined" and now am not able to type anything in terminal, how can I fix this ?
+# I am getting "Uncaught typeError: Cannot set property '0' of undefined" and now am not able to type anything in terminal, how can I fix this?

 ![0-of-undefined](https://raw.githubusercontent.com/commit-live-students/help-center/master/img/0-of-undefined.png)